flexd/posts/creating-a-blog-in-go.md

 Yes, I know.
 One more!
 But it's my website, so whatever.

-This is a really simple website, the `main.go` file is about 40 lines long, and the web package is about 200 lines long, including a bunch of helpers that could have been their own package.
+## This is a really simple website.

+`main.go` is about 40 lines long, and the web package is about 200 lines long, including a bunch of helpers that could have been their own package.

 ```go
 package main